Dodge Charger (1966): Charger Daytona

-The Charger Daytona introduced to the public had a fiberglass nose without real headlamps and a wing without streamlined fairings.
-The media and public loved the car, but were mystified by the reverse scoops on the front fenders.
-The PR representatives claimed it was for tire clearance.
-Actually, they reduced drag by 3% by ventilating trapped air out of the wheel wells.
+The Charger Daytona introduced to the public had a fiberglass nose without actual headlamps and a wing without streamlined fairings.
+Marketing representatives claimed the reverse scoops on the front fenders were for tire clearance, but their purpose was to reduce drag by 3% by ventilating trapped air from the wheel wells.

 The Charger Daytona came standard with the 440 Magnum Engine with 375 hp and 480 lbft of torque, A727 Torqueflite Automatic Transmission, and a 3.23 489 Case 8 3/4 Chrysler Differential.
 Optional was the 426 Hemi with 425 hp and 490 lbft.
-The 426 Hemi was also available with the no cost option of the A833 4-Speed Manual.
-Only 503 Charger Daytona's were produced as U.S. cars.
-(An additional 40 were for Canada), Of the 503 U.S. cars produced, 433 were 440 Magnum, 139 4-Speed and 294 Torqueflite; 70 were 426 Hemi power, 22 4-Speed and 48 Torqueflite.
+The 426 Hemi was also available with the no-cost option of the A833 4-Speed Manual.
+A total of 503 Charger Daytona's were produced as U.S. cars.
+(An additional 40 were for Canada), Of the 503 U.S. cars produced, 433 were 440 Magnum, 139 4-Speed, and 294 Torqueflite; 70 were 426 Hemi power, 22 4-Speed, and 48 Torqueflite.

-In the end, the Daytona was brought down by the decision to make the 1970 Plymouth Superbird the only Chrysler winged car for the model year.
-While Daytonas were raced through the 1970 season, only one Daytona was raced until 1971 (in the 1971 Daytona 500) when NASCAR decreed that engine displacement of wing cars would be limited to 305 CID.
-That particular car, driven by Dick Brooks, finished in seventh place.
+The Daytona was discontinued to make the 1970 Plymouth Superbird the only Chrysler winged car for the model year.
+While Daytonas campaigned through the 1970 season, only one Daytona was raced until 1971 (in the 1971 Daytona 500) when NASCAR decreed that engine displacement of wing cars would be limited to 305 CID.
+That car, driven by Dick Brooks, finished in seventh place.

-The very first 1969 Charger Daytona was hand-built by Chrysler engineers and was on display at the 1969 World fair in New York.